 - 1. Check your hardware settings again.
 See "Router Installation" on page 2. - 2.
-Make sure the LAN and WLAN lights are lit. - 3.
-Make sure your network adapter TCP/IP settings are set to Obtain an IP address automatically or DHCP (see the steps below). - 4.
-Make sure your computer is connected to one of the router's LAN ports - 5.
-Press on the factory reset button for 15 seconds, the release.
+Make sure the LAN and WLAN lights are lit.

+3. Make sure your network adapter TCP/IP settings are set to Obtain an IP address automatically or DHCP (see the steps below).

+4. Make sure your computer is connected to one of the router's LAN ports a.
+Go into the Control Panel, click Network and Sharing Center.

+5. Press on the factory reset button for 15 seconds, the release.